zx80/flask-simple-auth/docs/TUTORIAL.md

     app.object_perms("stuff", stuff_permissions)
 ```

-Then implement the route, with the `authorize` tuple telling that the *user*
+Then implement the route, with the `authz` tuple telling that the *user*
 must have *owner* access permission to the object identified by variable `sid`
 value in domain *stuff*: